jimmytan123/jimmytan123/README.md

 ### Hi, I'm Jimmy Tan 👋

-A front-end developer based in Vancouver, Canada.
+A web developer with a front-end focused based in Vancouver, Canada.

 📫 How to reach me: https://ztan.ca/